Woman seriously injured in motorway crash on M1 near Sheffield

 It caused disruption on the carriageway, with police on the scene for well over two hours.

-Police confirmed that the woman was taken to hospital after the collision, which caused major tailbacks.
+Police confirmed that the woman was taken to hospital after the collision, whcih caused major tailbacks.

-It was one of a number of incidents which have seen disruption on the M1, with more incidents reported over night.

-Police said the motorway was also closed briefly at 12.45am last night after a collision on the northbound carriageway, which did not involve serious injuries.